Typhoon Mangkhut: Mainland China

 Typhoon Mangkhut caused the evacuation of over 2.45 million people.
 In Shenzhen, the storm caused power failures in thirteen locations, flooded the Seafood Street, and caused 248 tree falls.
 Transport was shut down in Southern China, and at least four people in Guangdong were killed in the typhoon.
 In Guangzhou, markets, schools and public transport were closed or limited in the wake of the storm on Monday, September 17, and residents were requested to minimize non-essential travel.
 Ferry services from Zhuhai's Jiuzhougang Port to Shenzhen and Hong Kong were suspended indefinitely.
 The Civil Air Defense Office of Guangzhou Municipality (Municipal Civil Air Defense Office) cancelled the annual air-raid drills scheduled for September 15 to avoid causing panic as Typhoon Mangkhut approached.
 Schools in Beihai, Qinzhou, Fangchenggang, and Nanning were closed on September 17.
 The trains to Guangxi were also closed on September 17.

 In total, the storm killed six people and caused CN¥13.68 billion (US$1.99 billion) in damage.

 Retirement

 Due to its catastrophic damage and high death toll in Luzon, the PAGASA retired the name Ompong from their tropical cyclone naming lists and will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
 It was replaced with Obet in 2019 and it was first used in 2022 season.

 The name Mangkhut was also officially retired during the 51st annual session of the ESCAP/WMO Typhoon Committee from rotating typhoon lists in February 2019.
-In July 2020, the Typhoon Committee subsequently chose Krathon as its replacement name.
+In July 2020, the Typhoon Committee subsequently chose Krathon as its replacement name, but it was first and only used in 2024 Season.